 There aren’t many side effects associated with cupping.
-The side effects you may experience will typically occur during your treatment or immediately after.
+The side effects you may experience typically occur during your treatment or immediately after, such as:

 You may feel lightheaded or dizzy during your treatment.
-You may also experience sweating or nausea.
+Rarely, you may also experience sweating or nausea.

-After treatment, the skin around the rim of the cup may become irritated and bruised in a circular pattern.
-You may also have pain at incision sites or feel lightheaded or dizzy shortly after your session.
+After treatment, the skin around the rim of the cup may become irritated and marked in a circular pattern.
+You may also have pain at incision sites after your session.

 Other risks include: